ldraney/dotfilesWSL/cheat/cheatsheets/personal/create-ticket-pr-workflow.md

 ## Create and Checkout new branch for your issue
 ** this won't work if the issue was not created in the repo you are editing.
-** If they are different, run `git checkout -b [new-branch`
+** If they are different, run `git checkout -b [new-branch` ** If you already created a branch, skip this and go to the "Create a draft PR" section
 ```
 gh issue develop \
 --base master \